-3. ENERGY STAR® certified central air conditioners have a higher seasonal energy efficiency ratio (SEER) than standard models - which makes them about 14% more efficient than standard models.
+3. ENERGY STAR certified central air conditioners have a higher seasonal energy efficiency ratio (SEER) than standard models, which makes them about 14% more efficient than standard models.
 The higher the SEER, the greater the efficiency.
 Since sizing and proper installation of a central air conditioning system are critical to energy efficiency and home comfort, it is important to hire a qualified technician.

-4. Heat pumps qualified for the BGE Smart Energy Savers Program have a higher seasonal energy efficiency ratio (SEER) and heating seasonal performance factor (HSPF) than standard models, which makes them about 8% percent more efficient than standard new models and 20% more efficient than what you may already have in your home.
+4. Heat pumps qualified for the BGE Smart Energy Savers Program® have a higher seasonal energy efficiency ratio (SEER) and heating seasonal performance factor (HSPF) than standard models, which makes them about 8% percent more efficient than standard new models and 20% more efficient than what you may already have in your home.

-5. Natural gas furnaces qualified for the BGE rebates have annual fuel utilization efficiency (AFUE) ratings of 92%, or higher, making them up to 15% more efficient than standard models.
+5. Natural gas furnaces have annual fuel utilization efficiency (AFUE) ratings of 92%, or higher, making them up to 15% more efficient than standard models.
 One in four furnaces in U.S. homes today is more than 20 years old.
-BGE qualified natural gas furnaces use advanced technology to deliver higher efficiency than standard new furnaces available today.
+Natural gas furnaces use advanced technology to deliver higher efficiency than standard new furnaces available today.